 Ikigai (ee-kee-guy) is a Japanese concept that means “purpose of one’s life”.
 Essentially, it’s the reason why you wake up in the morning and work hard throughout the day.

-How does Ikigai apply to selecting a blogging niche?
+How does Ikigai apply in selecting a blogging niche?

 To find out your ikigai, you need to ask yourself questions that will help you find your passion.
 Then, take those passions and look for niches.